joestilin/RoboProj4/README.md

 $ source devel/setup.bash
 $ roslaunch my_robot mapping.launch
 ```
-You can move around the Gazebo world with keyboard commands.
-The rtab ROS node will store its
+You can move around the Gazebo world with keyboard commands in the terminal
+running the teleop node.
+The rtab ROS node will store its database result in
-database result in the root of your directory in a file called ```rtabmap.db```
+the root of your directory in a file called ```rtabmap.db```.

 4. View result with ```rtabmap-databaseViewer```